By Grace Hancock

-For many Americans, this far along into the COVID-19 pandemic reminders like “stay at home,” “wear a mask,” and “practice social distancing” might as well be white noise.
+COVID-19 is still at the top of everyone’s minds even after nearly two years.
+For many Americans, reminders like “wear a mask,” and “practice social distancing” might as well be white noise.
 By now we have all likely heard and/or seen one version or another of the CDC’s guidelines on how to protect against the coronavirus.
 There are constant reminders on social media, signs in stores, and television to do such things as “avoid large crowds” and “keep 6 feet away from others.”
-If you work out of the home, at a retail store or in an office space, for example, you know you aren’t always able to keep away from large crowds or practice social distancing.
+If you work out of the home, at a retail store, or in an office space, for example, you know you aren’t always able to keep away from large crowds or practice social distancing.

 If this is the situation you currently find yourself in, you may be asking how you can best protect yourself and your loved ones from the coronavirus?
-We here at Hancock Injury Attorneys value your safety and well-being.
+Our team at Hancock Injury Attorneys values your safety and well-being.
 We also understand that not everyone has the luxury of working remotely.
-We want to equip you with information on how to keep yourself and others safe throughout these unprecedented times.
+Because of this, we want to equip you with information on how to keep yourself and others safe throughout these unprecedented times.
 Here are five important safety tips to help you stay safe in the workplace during the COVID-19 pandemic.

 5. Remind your fellow co-workers to follow CDC guidelines

 You can only do so much to keep yourself and others safe from coronavirus.
 A fellow co-worker who doesn’t wear a face mask or practice social distancing while in the workplace puts not only themselves in danger, but also you, your other co-workers, and any clients or customers that might come into contact with that co-worker.
 Politely correct a co-working if you see them not adhering to health and safety guidelines.